-Warning: We do not recommend that the CPU or the heatsink be removed.
-However, if you do need to uninstall the heatsink, please follow the instructions below to uninstall the heatsink to prevent damage done to the CPU or the CPU socket.
+Warning: We do not recommend removing the CPU or the heatsink.
+If you do need to remove the heatsink, please follow the instructions below to prevent damage to the CPU or other components.

-1. Unscrew the heatsink screws from the motherboard in the sequence as shown in the illustration below.
-2. Gently wriggle the heatsink to loosen it from the CPU.
-(Do not use excessive force when wriggling the heatsink!)
+1. Unplug the power cord from the power supply.
+1. Unscrew and remove the heatsink screws in the sequence shown in the picture below.
+2. Hold the heatsink and gently wiggle it to loosen it from the CPU.
+(Do not use excessive force when doing this!)
 3. Once the heatsink is loosened, remove it from the CPU.
-4. Remove the used thermal grease and clean the surface of the CPU and the heatsink, Reapply the proper amount of thermal grease on the surface before reinstalling the heatsink.
-(Do not reuse old thermal grease!)
+4. Clean the surface of the CPU and the heatsink to get rid of the old thermal grease.
+Reapply the proper amount of thermal grease before you re-install the heatsink.